-Bushmasters are the largest vipers ever recorded; they can grow up to ten feet long.
+Bushmasters are the largest vipers ever recorded; they can grow up to 10 feet long.
 Most bushmasters grow to be between 6.5 and 8 feet long.

-The largest bushmaster ever recorded measured in at a whopping 12 feet long.
+The largest bushmaster ever recorded measured a whopping 12 feet long.
 Bushmasters are the third-largest venomous snakes in the world, behind the black mamba and king cobra.
-They are also the largest venomous snakes in the western hemisphere.
+They are also the largest venomous snakes in the Western Hemisphere.

 Where Do Bushmaster Snakes Live?